btebe/fd-training/frontdev-w2/README.md

 Terminology & Definitions file, which you can find attached in the email.

 2. Assignment (Colors):
-a) Create 4 headings from h1 to h4
+    a.
+Create 4 headings from h1 to h4
-b) Have all headings have different colors, according to your taste
+    b.
+Have all headings have different colors, according to your taste
-c) When giving values to colors of these headings, make sure all use a different type of values (keyword, hex, rgb, hsl)
+    c.
+When giving values to colors of these headings, make sure all use a different type of values (keyword, hex, rgb, hsl)
-d) Put all headings in a div and color the div to your liking
+    d.
+Put all headings in a div and color the div to your liking

 3. Assignment (Links & Images):
 a) Open your project from the previous HTML assignments (links-and-images)